 However, changing customer preferences, technology, and retail markets are influencing how our network is used, so our pricing approach may need to evolve too.
 We need to balance the need for our prices to reflect the costs of supplying each customer with other considerations, like being workable and predictable for retailers.
 We also need to make sure our pricing complements changes to the external environment, such as the roll out of advanced metering infrastructure, the fall in cost of photovoltaic technology, and the way transmission prices are derived.

 As a first step, we plan to replace the GXP approach to pricing in the Western region with an ICP methodology (as used in the Eastern region) in the coming years.
 ICP pricing more closely reflects retailer prices and consequently makes it possible to provide a greater number of targeted price signals to specific regions, customer groups, or individual customers to promote efficient use of the network.
 The transition involves significant system changes and requires access to consumption data so we can set prices accurately.
 It will require us to work with retailers to ensure a manageable transition between methodologies, including assessment of customer impacts.

-Longer term pricing direction
+Longer-term pricing direction

-From 1 April 2018 Powerco has operated under a revenue cap.
-A benefit of this approach is that it removes potential barriers for us to move to more cost-reflective pricing structures.
+Powerco is subject to a regulated revenue allowance.
+A benefit of this approach is that it removes potential barriers to more cost-reflective pricing structures, such as by eliminating the risks involved with forecasting volumes.
 Powerco's roadmap reflects the removal of these barriers and includes initiatives that will improve the alignment between costs and prices.

-Issues we will continue to investigate and monitor over the medium-term are:
+Issues we will continue to monitor over the next five years are:

-- Improving the alignment of fixed price components with fixed costs. - the impact a stronger peak demand pricing signal would have on different types of customers' electricity usage. - the benefits and consequences of greater alignment of the pricing approaches used in the Eastern and Western regions. - the needs of customers when we are making price adjustments. - customer preferences towards the way costs are allocated and reflected in prices.
+- Improving the alignment of fixed price components with fixed costs. - The impact a stronger peak demand pricing signal would have on different types of customers' electricity usage. - The benefits and consequences of greater alignment of the pricing approaches used in the Eastern and Western regions. - The needs of customers when we are making price adjustments. - Customer preferences towards the way costs are allocated and reflected in prices.

-4. CHANGES TO OUR PRICING APPROACH AND PRICES IN 2020-21
+4. CHANGES TO OUR PRICING APPROACH AND PRICES IN 2021-22

-The Pricing Schedule for 2020-21 sets out the specific prices for customers connected to our networks.
+The Pricing Schedule for 2021-22 sets out the specific prices for customers connected to our networks.
 It is available on our website here.
-The prices reflect a total average decrease in forecast revenue of 12.6%5 compared to last year.
+The prices reflect a total average increase in forecast revenue of 2.0% compared to last year.

-The change in forecast revenue for the Eastern and Western regions is shown in Table 5.
+The change in forecast revenue for the Eastern and Western regions is shown in the table below.